TimVSu/mimical/README.md

 - 2023-01-13 -- 0.0.4

-  - added Modal for transitioning between tasks ad the menu
+  - added modal for transitioning between tasks and the menu
-  - added specific sounds to each task
+  - added specific sounds and narrator to each task
   - added functionality to take pictures which get saved in the users cache
   - added automatic key generation when a patient registers for the first time
-  - add additional (required) inputs for registration: names, birth date, gender
+  - added additional (required) inputs for registration: names, birth date, gender
   - new registration and login design
-  - made Menu progress bars functional
+  - made menu progress bars functional
   - made exercise completion display functional
   - added start next level button to home screen
   - task redesign
+  - additional options in settings

 - 2022-12-16 -- 0.0.3